Trunk VS Code Extension

 , trunk.yaml

-pinned version in your trunk.yaml
+used is the pinned version in your trunk.yaml

-file.
 Config-as-code 👍.

 This means that everyone working in a repo, using the trunk

-cli, the VSCode extension, or when
+CLI, the VSCode extension, or when

-running on CI, all get the same results because they're running the same version of trunk and the
+running on CI, all get the same results because they're running the same version of trunk

-to upgrade to a newer version, just run trunk upgrade
+want to upgrade to a newer version, just run trunk upgrade

 and commit the updated trunk.yaml